-- Misuse of 5 MHz bands with TX outside allocated frequencies.

-- Pirated call signs.

-- Sending offensive SSTV images.

-- 3 cases referred to RSGB Intruder Watch.

-- Abuse of repeaters.

-- Three cases relating to repeater abuse referred to Ofcom.
+- Misuse of 5 MHz bands with TX outside allocated frequencies (esp JT65). - Sending offensive SSTV images. - Abuse of repeaters. - Three cases relating to repeater abuse referred to Ofcom.

-Repeaters.
+Repeaters

 The vast majority of the reported nuisance activity is taking place on the repeater network and appears to be involving the same abusers on a regular basis.
 The reported behaviours include apparent drunkenness and foul language; abuse aimed at fellow amateurs; silent keying and jamming frequencies with music or verbal ranting.